CannerCMS/docs.canner.io/docs/schema-overview.md

 Every UI component should pass a `keyName`, which matches the key name of your data source.

-For example, your data is like below
+For example, your data in your source is as below

 ```js
 {